Our Story

 Our life experiences, passions and backgrounds led us to the concept of this camp and to its opening in 2008.
 Eric is a Motorcycle Safety Foundation Instructor (MSF) and Annelise holds a Masters Degree in Social Work, Child & Family Specialty.
 We are proud parents of two now grown daughters who were our original “Junior Counselors”.
 To this day, they both talk about how participating in summer camp life at Iron Horse has helped them in their adult lives with self-confidence, social skills and a strong work ethic.

-What We Do as a Motocross Summer Camp
+What We Did as a Motocross Summer Camp

-At Iron Horse Country Ranch Motocross Summer Camp we provide a good, old-fashioned, real summer camp experience for your child.
-Our campers learn how to ride off-road motorcycles – known more commonly as “dirt bikes” – in part as a way to teach them an exciting skill they will keep for life, but mostly as a way to get them into the great outdoors doing something active and fun with other kids.
+At Iron Horse Country Ranch Motocross Summer Camp we provided a good, old-fashioned, real summer camp experience for kids.
+Our campers learned how to ride off-road motorcycles – known more commonly as “dirt bikes” – in part as a way to teach them an exciting skill they will keep for life, but mostly as a way to get them into the great outdoors doing something active and fun with other kids.

-The way we do this is through our Motocross Summer Camp program for kids ages 8-13 years.
-We have grown from being a day camp only in 2008 into transitioning as an overnight (sleep away) camp.
-Our camp sessions are one week long each, Monday through Friday.
-Boys and girls have separate sleeping quarters.
-Camp size is small – less than 30 kids each week.
-We maintain a high level of supervision throughout all weeks thereby creating a structured and safe way to learn how to ride and have fun.
+The way we did this was through our Motocross Summer Camp program for kids ages 8-13 years.
+We grew from being a day camp only in 2008 into transitioning as an overnight (sleep away) camp.
+Our camp sessions were one week long each, Monday through Friday.
+Boys and girls had separate sleeping quarters.
+Camp size was small – less than 30 kids each week.
+We maintained a high level of supervision throughout all weeks thereby creating a structured and safe way to learn how to ride and have fun.

-We hire adult coaches/counselors over the age of 21 to help lead instruction.
-Our junior coaching staff, ages 16-18, work as our life-guards and assist our lead adult coaches throughout the day.
-Together, we form a team that covers all the bases in providing a fun and life-affirming experience for our campers.
+We hired adult coaches/counselors over the age of 21 to help lead instruction.
+Our junior coaching staff, ages 16-18, worked as our life-guards and assisted our lead adult coaches throughout the day.
+Together, we formed a team that covered all the bases in providing a fun and life-affirming experience for our campers.

-Our facility is a Resort for Kids complete with tracks, trails, pool, Cafe, Rec Center, air conditioning, Hockey and Ping Pong tables, animal life and, of course, riding…lots and lots of riding.
-All of that riding is done under supervision of our trained coaches.
-We teach in a professional, structured way that ensures success for every child.
-We provide all meals for Overnight weeks.
+Our facility is a riding Resort complete with 100 acres of tracks, trails, pool, Cafe, Rec Center, Fire Pit, games such as Corn Hole, Air Hockey and Ping Pong, animal life and, of course, riding…lots and lots of riding.
+All of that riding will be done under supervision of our trained coaches.
+We teach in a professional, structured way that ensures success for every adult and child.
+Sleeping arrangements are made with the family unit in mind – each family will have their own air-conditioned/heated bunk room complete with bunks for the kids and larger bed for parents.
+Meals to include dinner on Friday night, all 3 meals on Saturday and breakfast on Sunday morning before the last ride of the weekend.

 Where We Are

 Our physical location is 9100 East FM 243, Bertram, Texas 78605.
 We are on a real ranch setting with 100 acres of beautifully rolling, wooded terrain nestled in the iconic Texas Hill Country.
-The Ranch includes cows, chickens, a horse named Bella, two ranch dogs named Bandit and Tucker and two barn cats named Indie and Harley (of course!), fully vaccinated.
+The Ranch includes cows, chickens, a horse named Bella, our ranch dog Bandit and two barn cats named Indie and Harley (of course!), fully vaccinated.
 We are 30 minutes from North Austin, 25 minutes from Georgetown, and 20 minutes or less from Cedar Park, Leander, Liberty Hill and Burnet, Texas.
 For GPS: “9100 E. FM 243, Bertram, Texas 78605”.
-(Note: PLEASE DO NOT just enter our name as it takes people to an incorrect location near Liberty Hill.)
+(Note: PLEASE DO NOT just enter our name as it takes people to an incorrect location near Liberty Hill.

 https://www.facebook.com/ironhorsecountry